TomFrankly/pipedream-notion-voice-notes/README.md

 * Potential rebuttals
 * More!

-To use it, simply set up and deploy the workflow in Pipedream using the one-click links in section below, then upload mp3 or m4a files to your configured cloud storage folder.
+To use it, simply set up and deploy the workflow in Pipedream using the one-click links in the section below, then upload mp3 or m4a files to your configured cloud storage folder.

 **Need help with this workflow?
 [Check out the full instructions and FAQ here.](https://thomasjfrank.com/how-to-transcribe-audio-to-text-with-chatgpt-and-notion/)**